-Can a radiant floor provide all the necessary heat for a home?
+Can radiant floor heating provide all the necessary heat for a home?

 In theory, yes, but it will not meet the requirements of the Canadian Building Code.
 According to code, ventilation air cannot be introduced into a building at a temperature below 17° Celsius at floor level, and not below 13° Celsius from vents located high on walls or the ceiling.
 Because of that, every fully ducted ventilation system in a home with any type of radiant heat will require supplementary heating to heat ventilation air back up to ambient temperatures.

 Worthy of note: that requirement in code has nothing to do with whether or not a heating system has the ability to provide the entire heat load of a building, this is simply about comfort and making sure we don’t suffer any trauma from walking past a vent delivering air at a bone-chilling 16° Celsius.

 With traditional heating systems like forced-air furnaces, ventilation air is typically mixed with the already-heated indoor air to achieve the temperatures listed above.
 Because that option isn’t available with radiant heating systems, a touch up heater must be used with ventilation air.
 Most HVAC systems will offer it and it is not an expensive upgrade.